-To support the Formulating Questions component, educators may consider using the following implementation recommendations 1:
+To support the Formulating Questions component, educators may consider using the following implementation recommendations (Ontario Ministry of Education, 2011):

 - Plan ahead and insert questions to ask students into lesson plans.